 When you get your prescriptions from non-participating pharmacies, you pay the same cost-share you would as if purchased at a participating pharmacy.
 You pay the full price for the drugs and submit a claim for reimbursement.
-See How Do I File a Claim? for more information on submitting claims.
+See How Do I File A Claim? for more information on submitting claims.
 This benefit applies to all prescriptions filled by a non-participating pharmacy, including those filled via mail or other home delivery.

-If the pharmacy does not submit your claim for you, you will have to pay the full cost for new prescriptions and refills purchased at these pharmacies.
+If the pharmacy does not submit your claim for you, you will have to pay the full cost for your prescriptions.
 You will also need to fill out a prescription drug claim form, attach your prescription drug receipts and submit the information to the address shown on the claim form.

 Prescriptions received from non-participating pharmacies are subject to the allowed amount.
 See Definitions for a definition of "allowed amount."
-Amounts in excess of the allowed amount do not count toward any applicable plan year deductible, coinsurance or out-of-pocket maximum.
+Amounts in excess of the allowed amount do not count toward any applicable calendar year deductible, coinsurance or out-of-pocket maximum.